alphaleonis/AlphaFS/README.md

 ## What does AlphaFS provide?

 AlphaFS provides a namespace (`Alphaleonis.Win32.Filesystem`) containing a number of classes.
-Most notable are replications of the `System.IO.Path`, `System.IO.File`, `System.IO.FileInfo`, `System.IO.Directory` and `System.IO.DirectoryInfo`, all with support for the extended-length paths (up to 32.000 chars), recursive file enumerations, native backups and manipulations with advanced flags and options.
+Most notable are replications of the `System.IO.Path`, `System.IO.File`, `System.IO.FileInfo`, `System.IO.Directory` and `System.IO.DirectoryInfo`, all with support for the extended-length paths (up to 32.000 chars), full UNC support, recursive file enumerations, native backups and manipulations with advanced flags and options.
 They also contain extensions to these, and there are many more features for several functions.